On their own: Britain's child migrants

 Liverpool and Glasgow were the main departure ports for children sailing to Canada.
 Liverpool's Allan Line carried almost half of Canada's child migrants on its ships.

 Siblings and friends were split up on arrival and left isolated, facing long hard days of labour in extremes of climate.
-This isolation often let to a lonely, brutal childhood.
+This isolation often led to a lonely, brutal childhood.

-This exhibition tells their emotional stories, and through detailed case studies, visitors will meet a number of child migrants and find out more about their different experiences.
+This exhibition told their emotional stories, and included detailed case studies about the different experiences of a number of child migrants.

 Find out more on the On their own - Britain's child migrants exhibition website.